RMLio/rmlmapper-java/README.md

  -u,--r2rml-username <arg>           username of the database when using
                                      R2RML rules
- -v,--verbose                        show more details in debugging output -str, --strict                      Enable strict mode.
+ -v,--verbose                        show more details in debugging output -strict, --strict                   Enable strict mode.
 In strict mode, the
                                      mapper will fail on invalid IRIs instead of skipping them.
 ```